joseech28/osticket-prereqs/README.md

 <img src="https://imgur.com/rOffU59.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-12. Download and install MySQL 5.5.62 Typical Setup Launch Configuration Wizard after install
+12. After that, I download and install MySQL 5.5.62 Typical Setup on the VM.
+Once the installation is complete, I launched the Configuration Wizard to configure MySQL for use with osTicket.
+I choose the Standard Configuration option and set the password to "Password1".
-Standard Configuration
-Password1

 </p>
 <br />